Quantum-informed learning of genuine network nonlocality beyond idealized resources: Results

+For these measurements, we have $d\simeq 0.02$ and the corresponding operators are not maximally entangled, and they are different from the standard Bell basis measurements $(u^2,w^2) = (0.500,0.500)$.
+The optimal measurements we find are also different from the previously known measurements, which, when restricted to a single parameter, $u$, were characterized by the measurements $(u^2,w^2) = (0.63,1)$ or $(u^2,w^2) = (0.83,1)$ given by \cite{Tamas_2020}.
+In addition, the range of points where $w^2$ and $u^2$ are the same has a measure of zero genuine network nonlocality.

+\begin{result} We consider a more general form of the shared state between the parties and a general form of the measurements that was not considered before, and our study shows that a new set of non-maximal measurements gives the best value of nonlocality $d = 0.019$ compared to the previously known measurements that had $d = 0.008$ \cite{Tamas_2020}. \end{result}

+It is intriguing how the network topology prefers non-maximal measurement settings in comparison to standard Bell scenarios.
+Even when the sources distribute pure states, the optimal measurements are those that lie between all Bell-basis projectors, both within the $\{ |00\rangle,|11\rangle\}$ and $\{ |01\rangle,|10\rangle\}$ subspaces, as in Eq.~(\ref{eq:uw_POVMs}) with $(u^2,w^2) = (0.550,0.875)$ \& $(0.875,0.550)$.
+This can be attributed to the network topology transforming the global quantum state.

-We navigate the $X$ states using the parameters $p$, $q$, $r$, and $s$, where $r$ is $0.5-p$ giving a total of three effective parameters, where we can visualize a tetrahedron of valid quantum states in the coordinate space (as shown in Fig. \ref{fig: tetrahedron}).
-With the corners of the tetrahedron being pure states, and the rest of the mixed states with the maximally mixed state at the center.
-We start with the simpler case of $X$ mixed states with a single parameter $p$ (where $q = p$, and $r = s = 0.5-p$), these form two of the edges of the tetrahedron.
-This scenario can also be visualized by means of a visibility parameter $v$ where the state transition through states $\psi_{1}$ to $\psi_{2}$ using the expression $v \ \psi_{1} + (1-v) \ \psi_{2}$, here $p = q = \frac{v}{2}$, where $v \in [0,1]$ and $p,q \in [0,0.5]$.
+Next, we navigate the class of mixed $X$-states using the parameters $p$, $q$, $r$, and $s$, where $r$ is $0.5-p$, giving a total of three effective parameters, where we can visualize a tetrahedron of valid quantum states in the coordinate space (as shown in Fig.~\ref{fig:tetrahedron}).
+The corners of the tetrahedron are pure states, and the rest are mixed states with the maximally mixed state at the center.
+We start with the simpler case of mixed $X$-states with a single parameter $p$ (where $q = p$, and $r = s = 0.5-p$); these form two of the edges of the tetrahedron.
+This scenario can also be visualized by means of a visibility parameter $v$ where the state transitions from one state $\psi_{1}$ to another state $\psi_{2}$ using the expression $v \psi_{1} + (1-v) \psi_{2}$, naturally $p = q = v/2$, where $v \in [0,1]$ and $p,q \in [0,0.5]$.

-Interestingly, we find that when the framework learns over these edges, the mixed states exhibit almost no genuine network nonlocality towards the bulk of the space.
+Interestingly, while considering (see Fig.~\ref{fig:box2}) states with density matrices with a maximum rank of $8$ (rank 2 density matrices for each of the three shared states), we find that the framework automatically learns over these edges without ambiguity, and the mixed states exhibit almost no genuine network nonlocality towards the bulk of the set of states.
 The only mixed states capable of exhibiting the correlations are highly skewed towards the pure states.
-In this case (see Fig. \ref{fig: box2}), we looked at density matrix states with a maximum rank of $8$, and there was no expression of GNN in the bulk of mixed states except skewed close to the pure states.
-This suggests that unlike standard Bell scenarios, genuine network nonlocality is a much stronger set of correlations.
+This suggests that, unlike standard Bell-inequality violation scenarios, genuine network nonlocality is a much stricter set of correlations.